-This webinar series was developed by the IWK Health Centre’s Trauma Informed Care team in response to the anniversary of the mass tragedy in Nova Scotia on April 18th and 19th, 2020.
+This webinar series was developed by IWK Health’s Trauma Informed Care team in response to the anniversary of the mass tragedy in Nova Scotia on April 18th and 19th, 2020.
 Developed with educators in mind, it includes information on supporting a child after a traumatic event.

 - Your Experiences Matter: An Introduction to Trauma Informed Care in the School Setting

 - Child & Youth Grief and Trauma: Supporting Children, Youth and School Staff

 Online education resources for multidisciplinary professionals about trauma from the National Child Traumatic Stress Network (NCTSN).